What are financial ratios?

 Quick Ratio Example: Apple (NASDAQ: AAPL)

-The following figures are as of March 27th, 2021, and come from Apple’s balance sheet.
+The following figures are from March 31, 2024, and come from Apple’s balance sheet.
 Numbers are in millions of dollars.

-Based on this calculation, Apple’s quick ratio was 0.83 as of the end of March 2021.
+Based on this calculation, Apple’s quick ratio was 0.89% as of March 2024.
 This number could be higher if more assets were included in its calculations.

-The cash ratio measures a business’s ability to use cash and cash equivalent to pay off short-term liabilities.
-This ratio shows how quickly a company can settle current obligations.
+The cash ratio measures a business’s ability to use cash and cash equivalents to pay off short-term liabilities.
+It shows how quickly a company can settle current obligations.

 2) Leverage ratios